rbnbhv/dockware-shop/README.md

 - Set up the SFTP Container
   - in PhpStorm under Tools --> deployment
   - set SSH [default credentials](https://docs.dockware.io/use-dockware/default-credentials)
-- set up .env inside the container
+- set up .env inside the container if you want to change the URL
 - Log into docker-container with ```docker exec -it dockware-shop bash```
-- Copy the structure from the container with ```docker cp dockware-shop:/var/www/html```
 - If you want to change the localhost URL
   - add entry in /etc/hosts
   - ```127.0.0.1 newURL.de``` and add the new URL to .env
+- Copy the structure from the container with ```docker cp dockware-shop:/var/www/html .```
 - Connect the database (MySQL)

 ### Watcher commands